Euro zone business growth slows in September as Asian demand weakens

 Fears of China's economy cooling rapidly, coupled with authorities there devaluing the currency, spooked financial markets last month.
 Stocks and commodities both fell.

-"This isn't runaway growth by any means and suggests the ECB is going to be a little disappointed with the results it's getting from its quantitative easing program," Williamson said.
+"This isn't runaway growth by any means and suggests the ECB is going to be a little disappointed with the results it's getting from its quantitative easing programme," Williamson said.

 The employment sub-index came in at an eight-month low.